Shopify/sprockets-commoner/README.md

 # Sprockets::Commoner

+### ⚠️ This gem is unmaintained.
+I advise you to use [Webpacker](https://github.com/rails/webpacker) in any new project ⚠️

 `Sprockets::Commoner` is a gem that enables JavaScript package and Babel transformation in Sprockets.
 It is meant as a replacement for [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/) in Rails.

 ## Features